-Smells are everywhere in our home and sometimes they aren't too fresh.
-What to do with a kitchen that smells like it's full of fish and garlic?
-And needless to mention, a bathroom that doesn't smell like a bouquet of roses?
+Smells are everywhere in our home, and sometimes they aren't too fresh.
+What do you do with a kitchen that smells like it's full of fish and garlic?
+Or a bathroom that doesn't smell like a bouquet of roses?

 01 of 08